Sudanese pound: Second pound (SDG)

 According to the Comprehensive Peace Agreement between the government of the Republic of the Sudan and the Sudan People's Liberation Movement, the Central Bank of Sudan (CBOS) shall adopt a program to issue a new currency as soon as is practical during the Interim Period.
 The design of the new currency shall reflect the cultural diversity of Sudan.
 Until a new currency has been issued with the approval of the Parties on the recommendations of the CBOS, the circulating currencies in Southern Sudan shall be recognised.
 The second pound began introduction on 9 or 10 January 2007, and became the only legal tender as of July 1, 2007.
 It replaced the dinar at a rate of LS 1 = SD 100 (or 1 SDG = 1,000 SDP).

-Third pound
+Current Sudanese pound

 The third edition of the Sudanese pound was established on 24 July 2011 following the secession of South Sudan from the Republic of Sudan.
-On 1 September 2011, the Sudanese pound ceased to be legal tender in South Sudan.
+The Sudanese pound was legal tender in South Sudan until 31 August 2011.

 For a wider history surrounding currency in the region, see British currency in the Middle East.

 The Sudanese pound was devalued on 23 February 2021, with the official (indicative) exchange rate set to LS 375.08 per US dollar (from the fixed rate of LS 55), closing the gap between the commercial and black market exchange rates.

+In July 2024, the Sudanese pound depreciated to LS 2100 per US dollar in the parallel market.